 The FCCI Natural Climate Solutions (NCS) Initiative was formed to evaluate the potential of alternative NCS to decrease greenhouse gas (GHG) emissions through management in forestry and agriculture.
 Alternatives include reforestation, planting of fast-growing tree species, and extended rotations in forests as well as no-till cultivation, cover cropping, and capturing methane from manure on farms.
 In particular, researchers are assessing land management strategies for Maine’s farms and working forests that will optimize future carbon sequestration rates and how the price of carbon influences the outcome.

-The recently released Interim Report highlights the cost and effectiveness of various NCS approaches compared to standard business-as-usual practices.
-Three summary fact sheets based on the research are also now available (see links below).
+The recently released Final Report highlights the cost and effectiveness of various NCS approaches compared to standard business-as-usual practices.

 The Maine NCS Initiative project seeks to:

 (1) assess current practices to determine the degree to which foresters and farmers are using NCS;

 (2) determine the most cost-effective NCS for Maine;

 (3) understand key barriers to adopting NCS; and

 (4) generate information about which practices can be implemented on a broader scale.